 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Glenwood is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Glenwood is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Glenwood who work in sales jobs (13.14%), office and administrative support (10.81%), and food service (10.49%).
+There are especially a lot of people living in Glenwood who work in office and administrative support (11.73%), sales jobs (10.42%), and personal care services (9.08%).

-Despite being a small city, Glenwood has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Glenwood, a lot of people use the bus to get to work every day though Glenwood is a relatively small city.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-The education level of Glenwood citizens is a little higher than the average for US cities and towns: 21.14% of adults in Glenwood have at least a bachelor's degree.
+The population of Glenwood overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Glenwood, 21.90% have at least a bachelor's degree.

-The per capita income in Glenwood in 2010 was $25,802, which is upper middle income relative to Iowa and the nation.
-This equates to an annual income of $103,208 for a family of four.
+The per capita income in Glenwood in 2010 was $24,110, which is middle income relative to Iowa and the nation.
+This equates to an annual income of $96,440 for a family of four.
 However, Glenwood contains both very wealthy and poor people as well.

 The people who call Glenwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glenwood residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Glenwood include Irish, English, Swedish, and French .

 The most common language spoken in Glenwood is English.
-Other important languages spoken here include Spanish and Scandinavian languages.
+Other important languages spoken here include Scandinavian languages and Spanish.